Next year’s Corporate Counsel Institute will be held in Washington, DC.

 2019 Corporate Counsel Institute Program and Schedule:

-The 2019 Corporate Counsel Institute will take place on Friday, August 9 from 1:30pm to 5:00pm, immediately following the Corporate Counsel Luncheon Program (12:30 – 1:30pm).
-The luncheon and Institute is open to all in-house counsel and details are listed below.
-If you are interested in attending, please contact our Director of Development, Seth Rosen.
+The 2019 Corporate Counsel Institute took place on Friday, August 9 from 1:30pm to 5:00pm, immediately following the Corporate Counsel Luncheon Program (12:30 – 1:30pm).
+The luncheon and Institute was open to all in-house counsel and details are listed below.
+If you are interested in attending for next year, please contact our Director of Development, Seth Rosen.

 Please note that this programming is open to in-house counsel only.

 |[Corporate Counsel Luncheon Program]

 ACC Presents: Building a Diverse Leadership Pipeline and Disrupting General Counsel Demographics

 Simply put, general counsel of Fortune 500 companies are sorely lacking in diversity and fail to reflect society.
 Empowering diverse, rising stars in legal departments to become general counsel has never been more important.
 It is imperative that legal departments, in cooperation with external organizations, develop succession plans and talent management initiatives with diversity in mind.
 Join this panel of in-house counsel dedicated to increasing diversity among Fortune 500 general counsel to explore not only the importance of diversity at the general counsel level, but how we can achieve a more balanced representation.

 Moderator: Susanna McDonald, VP and Chief Legal Officer of the Association of Corporate Counsel